 Looking for a place where your child or teen can learn Korean in a fun way?!
 All classes are taught via Zoom.
 These are LIVE classes, not an app or a program.
-Students are expected to have their video camera and audio on if possible, so they can be active and present!
+Students are expected to have their microphone on, so they can be active and present, and camera use is preferred but optional!
 Parents are welcome to join the classes, sit in the background, or watch/listen from afar!
 Our instructor Yonghi has years of experience, holds multiple Korean teaching certifications, and has been fully background checked and verified.
 (You can read more about her bio below)

 - Small class sizes!
 Maximum of 4 students per class (except for story time classes – those can have up to 6 students)